statix-php/laravel-form-actions/README.md

 class ActionName extends FormAction
 {
-    // string and required are explicitly added because we are not using a typehint
     #[Rule(['required', 'string', 'min:3', 'max:255'])]
     public $name;

-    // string and required are implied with the non-nullable string typehint
     #[Rule(['email', 'unique:users,email'])]
     public string $email;

-    // the timezone propery will automatically have the nullable and string rules applied to it based on the nullable typehint public ?string $timezone;

-    // by default the authorized method returns true, so we could remove this method but will leave it for explicitness public function authorized(): bool
+    public ?string $timezone;

+    public function authorized(): bool
     {
         return true;
     }

-    // the handle method is required
     public function handle(): User
     {
         return User::create([